paulfarning/practicespot/README.md

 		$ scp -r local/path/to/dirname user@host:remote/path/to/dirname

 3. SSH to server.
-4. Run bash script:
+4. Run add.sh on remote server:

 		$ bash add.sh dirname

-### Bash script
+### Bash scripts
+__push.sh__ takes a host name and a new directory name as arguments or prompt, uploads the directory, prepares it and regenerates the listing.

+1. Directory is uploaded using scp.
+2. `.DS_Store` files are removed.
+3. The directory is zipped and that zip is added to the directory.
+4. Listing is regenerated.

-This script takes a new directory name as an argument or prompt, prepares it and regenerates the listing.
+__add.sh__ takes a new directory name as an argument or prompt, prepares it and regenerates the listing.

 1. `.DS_Store` files are removed.
 2. The directory is zipped and that zip is added to the directory.